 Training starts when a child is emotionally and developmentally ready.
-Following points must be met before starting to train the child:
+The following points must be met before starting to train the child:

-- The child has achieved ability to tighten external sphincters
+- The child has achieved the ability to tighten external sphincters.

 - The child can follow simple directions.

 - The child is able to communicate desires.

 Potty training should be an extremely positive experience.
 There is supposed to be a huge emphasis on praise.
 Punishments should be strictly avoided.

 As the potty training starts, let the child go through the following steps:

 - Let the child sit on the potty with clothes.